What does a cow’s first milk have to do with improving the health of dogs?

 Bovine Colostrum For Dogs?

+YES!!
 According to scientific evidence, colostrum boosts and balances the immune system.

 Colostrum is the protein-rich yellowish-fluid produced in lactation by mammals the first 24 hours or so after birth, it is God’s gift and one of nature’s super-foods.
 Not only is it nutritious, but it contains immune and growth factors, enzymes, proteins, and many other beneficial substances.